gertzakis/azure-udr-generator/README.md

 create-udr.py will also do the necessary changes on the Azure subscription. still work in progress because python azure-sdk documentation is too convoluted.

-Still don't know if i go with python-sdk or fallback to the good old http request